 Classical Antiquity (or Ancient Greece and Rome) is a period of about 900 years, when ancient Greece and then ancient Rome (first as a Republic and then as an Empire) dominated the Mediterranean area, from about 500 B.C.E. – 400 C.E.
+Collectively, many people consider these cultures the beginning of Western Civilization and the basis for many of the ideals of Western Europe and later the United States.
 We tend to lump ancient Greece and Rome together because the Romans adopted many aspects of Greek culture when they conquered the areas of Europe under Greek control (circa 145 – 30 B.C.E.).

 Gods and Goddesses

 For example, the Romans adopted the Greek pantheon of Gods and Godesses but changed their names—the Greek god of war was Ares, whereas the Roman god of war was Mars.
 The ancient Romans also copied ancient Greek art.
 However, the Romans often used marble to create copies of sculptures that the Greeks had originally made in bronze.

 Some of the earliest Greek art, often known as “Archaic,” was heavily influenced by Egyptian art but incorporated new concepts and representation.

 The ancient Greeks were the first Western culture that believed in finding rational answers to the great questions of earthly life.
 They assumed that there were consistent laws which governed the universe—how the stars move; the materials that compose the universe; mathematical laws that govern harmony and beauty, geometry and physics.
 Renaissance thinkers and artists such as Leonardo da Vinci, Michelangelo, Donatello, and Raphael were heavily influenced by Greek and Roman culture.